Learning Multimodal VAEs through Mutual Supervision: Method

-\paragraph{Generalisation beyond two modalities} Here, we develop our method by confining our attention to the bi-modal case.
-We believe this to be a reasonable stance for two important reasons.
+\paragraph{Generalisation beyond two modalities} We confine our attention here to the bi-modal case for two important reasons.
 Firstly, the number of modalities one typically encounters in the multimodal setting is fairly small to begin with.
-This is often a consequence of its parallels with embodied perception, where one is restricted by the relatively small number of senses available such as sight, sound, and proprioception.
-Furthermore, the vast majority of work on multimodal \glspl{VAE} only really consider the bimodal setting, as evidenced by the prior work discussed earlier (\cref{sec:related}).
-Secondly, it is in fact quite straightforward to extend \gls{MEME} to settings beyond the bimodal case, by simply incorporating existing explicit combinations (e.g.\ mixtures or products) \emph{on top of} the implicit combination discussed here.
+This is often a consequence of its motivation from embodied perception, where one is restricted by the relatively small number of senses available (e.g. sight, sound, proprioception).
+Furthermore, the vast majority of prior work on multimodal \glspl{VAE} only really consider the bimodal setting (cf. \cref{sec:related}).
+Secondly, it is quite straightforward to extend \gls{MEME} to settings beyond the bimodal case, by simply incorporating existing explicit combinations (e.g.\ mixtures or products) \emph{on top of} the implicit combination discussed here, we provide further explanation in \cref{app:multi-modal}.
 Our focus in this work lies in exploring and analysing the utility of implicit combination in the multimodal setting, and our formulation and experiments reflect this focus.